~7,099 spoken languages exist. But how many programming languages exist?

-At the moment we are closely tracking hundreds of programming languages with thousands more in our periphery.
-Until we have a more comprehensive database across all the languages we track, we’ll have to make some estimates.
+At the moment I am closely tracking hundreds of programming languages with thousands more in my periphery.
+Until I have a more comprehensive database across all the languages I track, I’ll have to make some estimates.

-As our database improves we will refine our definitions and estimates accordingly.
+As my database improves I will refine my definitions and estimates accordingly.